Understanding Down Syndrome

-HYDERABAD: According to the Global Down Syndrome Foundation, there are approximately 6 million individuals affected by Down Syndrome worldwide.
+KOCHI: According to the Global Down Syndrome Foundation, there are approximately six million individuals affected by Down Syndrome worldwide.
 Although there is no cure, with proper supportive care, children with this condition can lead long and fulfilling lives.
 As March 21 is recognised as World Down Syndrome Day, we consulted experts to gain insight into the challenges they encounter and more.

 Down syndrome stems from a genetic disorder resulting from abnormal cell division, leading to an additional full or partial copy of chromosome 21.
 This extra genetic material brings about the developmental changes and physical characteristics associated with Down syndrome.